Xue Ying

-Xue Ying (died 282), courtesy name Daoyan, was a Chinese historian, poet, and politician of the state of Eastern Wu during the Three Kingdoms period (220–280) of China.
+Xue Ying (died 282 (Note: While Xue Ying's birth year was not recorded, his father Xue Zong died in 243.
+Thus, Xue Ying's birth year should be in or before 243.)), courtesy name Daoyan, was a Chinese historian, poet, and politician of the state of Eastern Wu during the Three Kingdoms period (220–280) of China.
 After the fall of Wu, he continued serving under the Jin dynasty (266–420).
 His ancestral home was in Zhuyi County (竹邑縣), Pei Commandery (沛郡), which is around present-day Suzhou, Anhui.
 He was the second son of Xue Zong, a notable official and scholar of Eastern Wu.

 Service under Wu

 Service under Sun Xiu

 After Sun Xiu ascended the throne, he appointed Yu Si, He Shao, Wang Fan and Xue Ying as Central Regular Mounted Attendants (散騎中常侍).
 After a few years, Xue Ying resigned his positions due to illness.

 Service under Sun Hao

 Early in Sun Hao's reign, he assigned Xue Ying as Left Upholder of the Law (左執法).
 After an unknown period of time, Xue Ying's position was changed to Master of Writing in the Selection Bureau (選曹尚書).
 After Sun Hao instated his son Sun Jin as crown prince in February or March 269, Xue Ying was made Junior Tutor of the Crown Prince (太子少傅), a position he held in addition to Master of Writing in the Selection Bureau.
+(Note: According to Sun Hao's biography in Sanguozhi, he ascended the throne on the same day as Sun Xiu's death, which is the guiwei day of the 7th month of the 7th year of the Yongan era of Sun Xiu's reign.
+This corresponds to 3 September 264 in the Gregorian calendar.
+Also in his biography, it was recorded that Sun Jin was made crown prince in the 1st month of the 1st year of the Jianheng era of his reign.
+This corresponds to 19 Feb to 19 Mar 269 on the Julian calendar.)

 When Sun Hao surrendered to the Jin army in 280, Xue Ying helped Sun Hao to draft the surrender documents.